 The tradition holds that these principles do not belong to one culture or religion.
 This is a secular non-religious approach that teaches the way to cultivate courage, dignity, and kindness, and therefore a good human society.
 The Shambhala tradition holds that these noble qualities are inherent in all beings and are ultimately more stable than aggression and greed.

 Sakyong Mipham Rinpoche is the head of the Shambhala Buddhist lineage, a spiritual and family lineage that descends through his family, the Mukpo clan.
 This tradition emphasizes the basic goodness of all beings and teaches the art of courageous warriorship based on wisdom and compassion.

 Rinpoche is the son and heir of the Vidyadhara, the Venerable Chögyam Trungpa Rinpoche.
 His background embraces both Eastern and Western cultures.
 Born in 1962 in Bodhagaya, India, he received spiritual training from his father and other distinguished lamas and received further education and training in Europe and North America.
 He is married to Khandro Tseyang Palmo, daughter of His Eminence Namkha Drimed Rabjam Rinpoche, head of the Ripa lineage.
+They have three daughters.